Spartan-CSharp/HotelManagementApp/README.md

 The homework from Module 9, Hotel Management App, of the Complete Foundation in C# Course Series from Tim Corey.
 We have been commissioned to create a hotel management application.
 We need a web portal that allows people to book an available room.
 We also need a desktop app for when they check in.
 We need to create a minimum viable product (MVP) that will allow the customer to get going and to identify what features should be added later.

+## Introduction

+### Course Overview

+### The App Idea

+We have been commissioned to create a hotel management application.
+We need a web portal that allows people to book an available room.
+We also need a desktop app for when they check in.
+We need to create a minimum viable product (MVP) that will allow the customer to get going and to identify what features should be added later.

 ## Planning

+### Introduction

 ### W Step
 The homework from Lesson 4, W Step, of Module 9, Hotel Management App, of the Complete Foundation in C# Course Series from Tim Corey.
 We are to walk through the application and pull out the important bits of information.
 Fully understand what needs to be accomplished.